dequelabs/axe-website/examples/index.md

 title: aXe Integrations
 ---

-Axe-core can be used with many test tools.
-Because many of axe-core's tests require a rendered web page to test things like the position of elements, axe can only be used effectively within a browser.
+aXe can be used with many test tools.
+Because many of aXe tests require a rendered web page to test things like the position of elements, aXe can only be used effectively within a browser.
 For testing this is often either a headless browser, such as PhantomJS, or a browser controlled through WebDriver.
+And somewhere must come a link to the <a href="https://www.deque.com/products/axe-core/">productpage</a>.

 <div class="allblocks">
 	<div class="block">